National Grid Electricty: Transmission

 National Grid is the sole electricity transmitter in both England and Wales.
-It owns and operates an extremely large transmission network that spans over two countries, consisting of 7,200km of overhead line, 690km of underground cable and 337 substations.
-A substation is where the transformers reduce the extremely large voltages from the transmission lines to enable the electricity to be transferred to the distribution network.
-This transmission network delivers to the distribution networks around England and Wales, largely contributing to the delivery of electricity to the approximately 58 million people living within the two countries.
+It owns and operates an extremely large transmission network, consisting of 7,200km of overhead line, 690km of underground cable and 337 substations.
+This transmission network delivers to the electricty to the distribution networks across England and Wales, largely contributing to the delivery of electricity to the approximately 58 million people living within the two countries.

-If you are interested in a career working for the national grid, whether that be in transmission or another sector within the company, you can click here to visit their careers page.
+If you are interested in a career working for National Grid, whether that be in transmission or another sector within the company, you can click here to visit their careers page.
 There you can see if there is anything that fits your aspirations

-Any customer service quieries that you may have can be resolved by contact the National Grid customer service department via the contact method that best suits you below:
+Any customer service quieries that you may have can be resolved by contacting the National Grid customer service department via the contact method that best suits you below.